 Here are some things you might want to know how to do in and around the library.
 If you have any other questions, please stop by, call or send us an email.
 We’re here to help.

 Fill out a library card application (pdf) and bring it to the front desk during open hours.
-Please bring ID or other proof that you’re a resident.
+Please bring ID or piece of mail with your address on it.
 Children of any age may get a library card with a caretaker's permission.
 We are proudly fine-free.

-Find out what new Books, DVDs and Audiobooks (on CD) have been added recently to the collection by checking out our Wowbrary page.
+Find out what new Books, DVDs and Audiobooks on CD have been added recently to the collection by checking out our Wowbrary page.

 To reserve a pass, drop by the library or call 628-4414 during open hours.
 Only one pass may be reserved at a time per family.
 Passes may be returned in the book drop.

 Here’s where you can use passes…

 *Eric Carle Museum of Picture Book Art, Amherst: Admits up to 2 adults & 4 children

 *Sterling and Francine Clark Art Institute, Williamstown: Admits one adult only.

 *Massachusetts Parks Pass, State wide except Nahant & Nantasket Beaches : Admits 1 car

 *MASS MoCA, North Adams: Admits 2 adults and 2 kids